jmtroth0/Sparklr/docs/README.md

 [Details][phase-two]

 ### Phase 3: Displaying Albums and Photos (~3 days)
-I will add comments on the photo show page.
 Then I will develop both show views as composites.
 The album show view will be a list of photos streaming down the page in rows.
 It will link to the photo show pages on click at first, but will develop some further editing capabilities including privacy adjustment, which